tcweiss/Advanced-Pro/README.md

 ### Investment Guide

-Opening the second tab, one can see two input fields.
-The input field on the left accepts text in the form of SP500 stock tickers.
+An input field on the left accepts text in the form of SP500 stock tickers.
 If the user enters a ticker, a 12-month forecast of the stock price and a BUY/HOLD/SELL recommendation will be displayed.
-The data is scraped directly from CNN Money and is based on the latest analyst estimates.
+The data is scraped from CNN Money and is based on the latest analyst estimates.
 Note that incorrect inputs will not be processed.

 ![Gif](images/tab_2_use_1.gif?) <br>